-- I have read and understood the information on this consent form. - I have had enough time to think about the information provided. - I have been able to ask questions and have had satisfactory responses to my questions - I understand that my participation in this study is voluntary. - I understand that I am completely free at any time to refuse to participate or to withdraw from this study at any time, and that this will not change the quality of care that I receive. - I authorize access to my health records as described in this consent form. - I understand that I will be informed of any incidental findings (IFs) identified in a child participant that could alter his/her medical management during childhood. - I understand that adult participants have the option of choosing whether or not they wish to be informed of any IFs identified in them that may alter their medical management. - I understand that if a disease-causing or likely disease-causing variant is found in me, then my genetic test result will be confirmed in a clinical lab and will become part of my medical record, which all of my healthcare providers can look at. - I understand that there is no guarantee that this study will provide any benefits to me. - I understand that I am not waiving any of my legal rights as a result of signing this consent form.
+- I have read and understood the information on this consent form. - I have had enough time to think about the information provided. - I have been able to ask questions and have had satisfactory responses to my questions - I understand that my participation in this study is voluntary. - I understand that I am completely free at any time to refuse to participate or to withdraw from this study at any time, and that this will not change the quality of care that I receive. - I authorize access to my health records as described in this consent form. - I understand that adult participants have the option of choosing whether or not they wish to be informed of any IFs identified in them that may alter their medical management. - I understand that if a disease-causing or likely disease-causing variant is found in me, then my genetic test result will be confirmed in a clinical lab and will become part of my medical record, which all of my healthcare providers can look at. - I understand that there is no guarantee that this study will provide any benefits to me. - I understand that I am not waiving any of my legal rights as a result of signing this consent form.